 Staff consistently implement the setting's policies and procedures and work effectively to keep children safe and healthy.
-They commit to promoting healthy lifestyles, safety and wellbeing.
-For example, they have achieved the Healthy and Sustainable Preschool Scheme Award and the Gold Snack Award.
 Staff offer a range of healthy foods at snack time and encourage the children to explore different textures and tastes and praise their efforts.
 They respond warmly to children's requests when they want more or if they ask for an alternative.
 Staff have a thorough understanding of their responsibilities to protect children.
-They accurately record children's attendance and promptly fill in accident sheets and pre-existing injury forms, sharing the information with parents.
-Staff effectively organise consistent cleaning routines that reflect excellent hygiene practices.
+They accurately record children's attendance and promptly fill in accident sheets, sharing the information with parents.
+Staff effectively organise consistent cleaning routines that reflect effective hygiene practices.
 They have appropriate infection control systems in place which successfully minimise the risk to children's health and safety.
-Staff ensure children wash their hands frequently.

-Staff foster extremely positive relationships with children through interacting with them in a warm, caring and relaxed manner.
-Staff act as excellent role models; they genuinely listen and respect the children's views and prompt them to use their manners collectively.
-For example, when they were all eating snack, a member of staff prompted them to thank the staff member who had made their food by asking, "What do we all say for our snack?"
+Staff foster positive relationships with children through interacting with them in a warm, caring, and relaxed manner.
+Staff act as good role models; they genuinely listen and respect the children's views, telling them on many occasions "I'm so proud of you!"
 Staff are forming trusting relationships with the children and manage any disagreements successfully.
-For example, a member of staff gently encouraged children to be considerate to each other when they were playing closely together in the sand pit.
-Staff implement the behaviour management policy by using positive reinforcement and consistently reassuring and praising the children, "Well done!"
+For example, a member of staff gently encouraged children to be kind and work together when both wanted to do a jigsaw at the same time.
+Staff implement the behaviour management policy.
+They us positive reinforcement and consistently reassuring and praising the children, such as, "Well done!"
 "You are so helpful!
 High five!" and "That was so kind of you!"

 Staff create a relaxed and friendly atmosphere in the setting where children can confidently play energetically or quietly.
 They know the children extremely well and are sensitive to the needs and experiences of each individual child.
-Staff ensure children are at the centre of their own learning and development by supporting them to follow their own interests.
-This allows children to explore and experiment and it develops their curiosity.
 Staff are highly motivated and offer children effective support in their learning.
-They follow their lead and enhance their experiences by planning in the moment.
-For example, when children were pretending to butter bread in the home area, staff then provided real bread, butter and appropriate knives for the children to engage in a real-life experience whilst supporting their developmental skills.
-Staff have exemplary procedures in place to support children with additional needs and promote their learning and development.
+Staff have robust procedures in place to support children with additional needs and promote their learning and development.
 They liaise with outside agencies to support children's language development and work alongside parents and carers to promote positive outcomes for children.